ausdigital/ausdigital-tap-gw/docs/1.0/index.md

    TAP services can be interchangeable commodities (prevent vendor lock-in).
  * Clearly delineate the boundary between private trusted systems and commodity message processing infrastructure.
- * Provide safe and convenient methods for managing a potentially large number of TAP endpoints, including bespoke metadata.
+ * Manage a potentially large number of TAP endpoints, including bespoke metadata that supports custom search features.
  * Provide safe and convenient methods for processing messages.
- * Abstract integrity assurance (notary service) away from the message handling protocol, so that they support auditing and verification requirements without adding complexity to message handling.
+ * Abstract `ausdigital-ney` away from the message handling protocol, so that they support auditing and verification requirements without adding complexity to message handling.
+ * Abstract `ausdigital-dcl`, `ausdigital-dcp` and `ausdigital-idp` behind safe and convenient API methods for publishing endpoints.

 ## Status